issp-center-dev/dsqss/doc/en/dla/users-manual/input_standard.rst

    A section describing wavevectors.

    - First line
-      - The number of wavevectors.
+      - An integer denoting the number of wavevectors.
    - Rest
       - A list of integers denoting the wavevector.
         The first integer means the index of the wavevector.